nghiahhnguyen/nghiahhnguyen.github.io/_posts/unused/2023-02-21-nesterov-neural-ode.md

 $$\frac{\partial}{\partial t} \mathbf{x}(t) = (\mathbf{A}(\mathbf{x}(t)) - \mathbf{I})\mathbf{x}(t)$$

-Although there is a [slide](https://www.math.fsu.edu/~bertram/lectures/Diffusion.pdf) online about the diffusion equation on graph, the formulation is not identical, so I decided to write a detailed post to derive the equation in the GRAND paper.
+Although there is a [slide](https://www.math.fsu.edu/~bertram/lectures/Diffusion.pdf) online about the diffusion equation on graph, the formulation is not identical, so I decided to write a detail post to derive the equation in the GRAND paper.

 The divergence for a node $i$ is defined as